gjone124/se_project_react/README.md

 6)implementing registration & authorization logic

+7)if no avatar URL is provided upon registration, have user's avatar display 1st letter of their 1st name (must undo requirement of avatar URL upon registration)

+8)protecting "/profile" route by creating wrapper component that redirects unauthorized users to main page

-7)for the profile view, implement buttons for "Change profile data" & "Log out"
+9)for the profile view, implement buttons for "Change profile data" & "Log out"

+10)creating a pop up window for the "Change profile data" form (aka profile modal)

-8)implementing edit profile logic
+11)implementing edit profile logic

+12)modifying card functionality to allow them to be added & deleted w/ authorization token

-9)implementing like button for each card
+13)implementing like button for each card

-10)implementing like & dislike functionality for each card
+14)implementing like & dislike functionality for each card

+15)hiding like button from unauthorized users

-11)implementing "sign out" (or "log out") functionality
+16)implementing "sign out" (or "log out") functionality

+17)implementing autologin functionality (keeps user logged in when you refresh page)

+18)only showing delete item button when user is logged in & is owner of the item

+19)inserting profile data into inputs when you open profile modal

+20)updating ClothesSection component to only show cards added by current user

+21)for main view if there are no cards generated for current weather type, display default message to user (optional)

+22)for profile view if there are no clothing items found, display default message to user (optional)

+23)implementing changes to mobile version (optional)

 **Figma**